Delphine Horvilleur: Life

 Horvilleur was born and raised in Nancy, then moved to Jerusalem at the age of 17 and studied life sciences at the Hebrew University.
-Five years later, she came back to Paris and worked as a journalist.
+On 4 November 1995 she attended the Tel Aviv peace rally at the end of which Yitzhak Rabin was assassinated.
+Five years later, she came back to Paris and worked as a journalist for France 2 (2000-2003), notably at the channel's Jerusalem bureau with Charles Enderlin and as a reporter for its evening news, then as New York correspondent of the Jewish radio station RCJ (2003-2008).
 She studied with well-known Jewish scholars, such as French philosopher Marc-Alain Ouaknin and ex-Chief Rabbi Gilles Bernheim, and eventually moved to New York and studied at Drisha Yeshiva.
 She was ordained at the Hebrew Union College-Jewish Institute of Religion in New York in 2008, and later returned to France.
 In 2016, Najat Vallaud-Belkacem awarded her a special commendation.

+In 2012, by presidential decree, she became the first woman rabbi appointed to France's National AIDS Council.

 In 2009, Horvilleur became editor-in-chief of Tenou'a, a quarterly journal published by the Tenou'a association from the Liberal Jewish Movement of France.
 It is a reference magazine of liberal Jewish thought in France, where various religious sensibilities are found around societal issues (feminism, environment, sexuality, migration policy, etc.).
 As of 2024 Horvilleur was Editorial Director.
+In 2018 she founded the Ateliers Tenou'a, monthly study circles on texts of the Jewish tradition, also held in other cities including Brussels.

 In 2020, during the COVID-19 pandemic, Horvilleur became known for her weekly online Zoom talks on Jewish texts.
 Her popular lectures were attended by a variety of people outside of the Jewish community.

+In August 2022, she delivered the inaugural lecture opening the academic year at Sciences Po in Paris.

+Her book Il n'y a pas de Ajar was adapted for the stage in 2023, directed by Johanna Nizard and Arnaud Aldigé at the Théâtre de l'Atelier.
+In 2025, Le Sens des choses, a French television series adapted from her book Vivre avec nos morts, was released on Max.

+In May 2025, after the Israeli government announced a plan of "conquest" of Gaza, she published a statement denouncing what she called Israel's "political rout and moral bankruptcy", saying she spoke "out of love for Israel"; the statement drew wide support as well as death threats from supporters of the Israeli government.

+In February 2026, she delivered remarks at Central Synagogue in New York.
+In June 2026, she announced her departure from Judaïsme en mouvement, effective that autumn, in order to develop her teaching of Jewish thought.

+She is a member of the reading committee of the Comédie-Française, as one of four outside personalities appointed by the French Minister of Culture.

 Horvilleur is married to Ariel Weil, mayor of the Paris Centre arrondissement.
 They have three children.